1989: Born in Boston, Massachusetts (USA)

 After my studies I decided to pursue my educational interests working with children and youth.
 I completed an educator training (Erzieher) and worked in a forest kindergarten.
 I also taught German at a refugee home and worked from time to time on translation projects.

 Present: A Rich and Varied Lifestyle as a Kindergarten Teacher and Translator

 After my educator certification, I decided to continue working primarily in the field of education and am very grateful to now work as a kindergarten teacher in a Waldorf kindergarten in Freiburg.
-However, it became clear to me during my certification that I would like to actively foster and express my passion for language.
+However, it became clear to me during my certification that I would like to actively foster my passion for language.
 In this spirit I founded MorrisTranslations in the spring of 2017 and am thrilled to have this venue in which I can continue to utilize and draw energy from my linguistic joy.